 1. Video recordings taken of students while performing simulated care of patients in the simulation lab will be saved on the server, portable memory storage device, or an AV computer system designed to download all video recordings automatically, which will be securely locked.
 Cloud-based recordings or recordings on mobile devices will be stored on the cloud-based service or mobile device with access limited to nursing program faculty and/or staff.
-Recordings will not be stored on mobile devices in the lab, and will only be used temporarily to record the lab activity, and uploaded to the cloud-based service if needed.
-Video recordings may be transferred to a portable memory storage device to allow videos to be viewed by the nursing students and or nursing faculty inside the classroom for discussion and self-reflection.
+Recordings will not be stored on mobile devices in the lab and will only be used temporarily to record the lab activity and uploaded to the cloud-based service if needed.
+Video recordings may be transferred to a portable memory storage device and/or to the learning management system (LMS) to allow videos to be viewed by the nursing students and or nursing faculty inside the classroom for discussion and self-reflection.
+Students self-recording in the simulation lab are not to record outside of campus, therefore, the course instructor will provide clear instruction in those cases and the recordings will be submitted through the LMS.
+MSN students recording on personal devices in this circumstance will be responsible for the retention and disposal of their own recordings on the device used.
 Both the students and the faculty accessing the videos must adhere to the Family Educational Rights and Privacy Act (FERPA) and videos can ONLY be viewed by those student/group of students that participated in the video.
 The AV recording system that stores the video recordings in Goleta campus is located inside the simulation room.
 The recordings are secured in a locked room.

-2. Custodian: The simulation lab instructor or designee will be responsible for assuring the key to access the simulation recordings is kept securely locked.
-The mobile devices are secured in a locked cabinet, maintained by the simulation lab instructor or designee.

-3. Retention Authority: The video recordings, cloud-recordings, a will be securely locked, and/or and maintained by the simulation lab instructor for a three-year retention period.
-Cloud-based recordings will be retained for three-years or less, depending upon the contract agreement and access to the cloud-based service, unless consent to retain longer has been attained such as for the purpose of accreditation or research.

-4. Disposition: Once the students have graduated, the videos can be erased and destroyed from the server or portable memory storage device, or in the cloud-based service, unless consent to retain longer has been attained such as for the purpose of accreditation or research.
+- 2. Custodian: The simulation lab director or designee will be responsible for assuring the key to access the simulation recordings is kept securely locked.
+The mobile devices are secured in a locked cabinet, maintained by the simulation lab instructor or designee. - 3.
+Retention Authority: The video recordings, cloud-recordings, a will be securely locked, and/or and maintained by the simulation lab instructor for a four-year retention period.
+Cloud-based recordings will be retained for four-years or less, depending upon the contract agreement and access to the cloud-based service, unless consent to retain longer has been attained such as for the purpose of accreditation or research.
+The simulation lab director or designee should review video recording dates and equipment for retained recordings at the end of each spring semester to confirm retention or disposal as outlined above.
+Faculty may have access to recordings submitted through the LMS beyond the four-year retention period (based upon continual access to LMS and past courses), however, faculty are expected to follow FERPA guidelines allowing the videos to remain protected within the LMS.
+Faculty are recommended to close the ability to view the course in the LMS to students at the end of the semester. - 4.
+Disposition: Once the students have graduated, the videos can be erased and destroyed from the server or portable memory storage device, or in the cloud-based service, unless consent to retain longer has been attained such as for the purpose of accreditation or research.